systematic-magic/storage4pmc/issue_pack_store_rules.rst

 ..
 IMPORTANT::

-    Package files target location here is the same as in :ref:`Corrected package upload<corrections_upload>`scenario.
+    Package files target location here is the same as in :ref:`"Corrected package upload"<corrections_upload>` scenario.

 Issue package file should be uploaded to corresponding SFTP folder. |br|